postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 (12) The Ministry shall suspend the activities of an examining commissionaire prior to the period for which he/she was appointed lapsing if

-a)the examining commissionaire&#39;s firearm permit has been withdrawn (Section 57); any examining commissionaire shall be obliged to forthwith inform the Ministry thereof;
+a)the examining commissionaire's firearm permit has been withdrawn (Section 57); any examining commissionaire shall be obliged to forthwith inform the Ministry thereof;

 b)there is a reasonable suspicion that the examining commissionaire gravely or repeatedly violated legal provisions regulating the qualifications examination for applicants for a firearm permit.